Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Methods

 Practically, layer extension for data re-uploading circuit can be interpreted as a transition from a shallower, pre-trained model to a deeper one.
 Specifically, the learned parameters from the original model are retained, while the newly added parameterized unitaries in the extended layers are initialized to identity (i.e., their corresponding parameters are set to zero).
 In this configuration, the new encoding blocks $S(x)$ do not contribute to the output, as the new parameterized unitaries $W$ act trivially on the quantum state.
 And it is easy to see that the results are remained the same after layer extension.

 As training proceeds, these newly introduced layers begin to adjust, allowing the extended DARUAN to fine-tune the overall function approximation without disrupting the performance already achieved by the shallower model.
-This approach provides a systematic and stable method for incrementally increasing model expressivity while preserving convergence behavior.
+In practice, layer extension also enables an adaptive resource-allocation strategy.
+Since each extension stage increases the repetition number $r$, and hence the number of trainable circuit parameters and the cost of evaluating the DARUAN activation, one may monitor the validation loss after each stage and stop once a target error tolerance is achieved.
+This avoids training unnecessarily large-$r$ models when a smaller repetition number already provides sufficient accuracy, thereby reducing both computational and parameter overhead.

 \paragraph{Post-activation process.}

 The output of a QKAN layer is intrinsically bounded due to the nature of quantum measurement.
 Specifically, the expectation value of a single-qubit observable, such as $\langle \sigma_z \rangle$, is confined to the interval $[-1, 1]$.
 Consequently, for $l$-th QKAN layer receiving $n_{l}$ inputs and producing $n_{l+1}$ outputs, the output domain is constrained to $\bm{y} \in [-n_{l}, n_{l}]^{n_{l+1}}$, assuming summation over independent channels.
 While this bounded output range is beneficial for stability, it can be limiting when modeling functions that require outputs beyond this interval.
 Increasing the number of hidden units to expand the range is not always practical due to parameter overhead and architectural constraints.